So what to get your significant other this holiday season?

-Again, don't stress the magnitude of the design because if it is properly laid out, if can be installed over many many years.
-You are giving the gift of a well thought game plan to transform the appearance of your home.
+Again, don't stress the magnitude of the design because if it is properly laid out, it can be installed over many, many years.
+You are giving the gift of a well thought out game plan to transform the appearance of your home.

 If they like the design, you can begin to bring the design to life.
 Perhaps the landscape installation itself can be next year's gift, or even your gift for years and years to come.
 Of course, you will need to get this approved with the gift receiver before hand.